DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 Then you’re all set!

-Step 2: Bid on items
+Step 2: Bid on Items

 Once you’ve purchased your bid pack, you’ll be able to start bidding on items.

-Go to the homepage and you’ll see lots of auctions, including those that are starting soon and auctions that you can bid on now.
+Go to the homepage, and you’ll see lots of auctions, including those that are starting soon and auctions that you can bid on now.

 This makes finding active auctions easy.

-How to bid on DealDash
+How to Bid on DealDash

-Okay, so once you find an item you’re interested in, you can start bidding.
+Once you find an item you’re interested in, you can start bidding.

 There are two ways to bid on an auction: